 Most patients can gradually return to normal levels of activity within two to three weeks.

 Deterrence and Patient Education

-If the patient has other diseases (diabetes, congenital bone dysfunction, anticoagulants, etc.), it is necessary to explain to the patient to avoid further contact (sports) or to pay more attention to the movements (take a stick if necessary).
+If the patient has other diseases (diabetes mellitus, congenital bone dysfunction, anticoagulants, etc.), it is necessary to explain to the patient to avoid further contact (sports) or to pay more attention to the movements.

 Pearls and Other Issues

 Padding at the injury site may decrease the incidence of re-injury, limit pain, and allow a return to activity sooner.
 Patients with a hip pointer may return to activity once the pain and swelling resolve and normal function return.
 Patients with a hip pointer are at risk for recurrent injury and should be advised to avoid activities that may induce a repeat injury.

 Enhancing Healthcare Team Outcomes

 The management of iliac crest contusions involves the coordination of athletic trainers, all levels of healthcare providers, including orthopedic specialty trained nurses and clinicians.
 The latter often entails referral to a sports medicine or orthopedic specialist, although many primary care physicians and emergency medicine physicians should feel comfortable managing this relatively benign condition.
 Although surgery is essentially never indicated for these injuries, chronic pain and dysfunction can significantly hinder a patient's overall quality of life and negatively impact the required performance.
 School and emergency department nurses will see this condition commonly.
 They participate in patient and family education and facilitate referrals for further care.
 This interprofessional team can improve the care and outcomes for these patients.[Level 5]